 Orders and Inventory Tracking

 To understand how itemization and money movement is linked in the Square data model, you will need to understand the concept of an order.
-This section will walk you through the Connect v2 concepts of an order and how orders are build on top of a product catalog.

 Square uses orders to logically group items, discounts, and taxes so they can be linked to 1 or more payment.
 The item variations, taxes, and discounts included in an order can be pulled from an existing product catalog or defined ad hoc (at the time of the API call).
 For example, assume someone in California hears the podcast ad for Raphael's Puppy-Care Emporium and places an order online for: